-Demonstration of Allowable Decrease of Standing Live
+Demonstration of Allowable Decrease of Standing Live Carbon Stocks due to Normal Silvicultural Cycles

 4. The decrease is part of a non-harvest disturbance, including wildfire, disease, flooding, wind-throw, insect infestation, landslides, or as otherwise approved by the Reserve.